7x18 chicken coop in wilton ct

 To keep cold air from directly reaching your chickens, vents should be situated towards the ceiling of the coop.
 Maintaining a low humidity level and preventing mold growth in your chickens’ bedding can be accomplished by exhausting warm, moisture-laden air and replacing it with cooler, drier air.

-How to Keep Chickens Warm in Winter: Use the Deep Litter Method
+7. Use the Deep Litter Method

 If the litter is correctly prepared and periodically replenished with pine shavings, it will begin to develop a compost layer that will attract beneficial bacteria while simultaneously allowing them to consume the harmful bacteria found in the hens’ feces.